YWCA Knoxville and the Tennessee Valley | Special Events

 The Intersectionality Between Domestic Violence and Race: A Conversation

-Join us on Wednesday, October 21st at 11:30am for a conversation between ZaKiya Bell-Rogers, YWCA Asheville Board Member, and Alizza Punzalan-Randle, YWCA Knoxville and the Tennessee Valley CEO, on the intersectionality between Domestic Violence and Racial Justice.
-This discussion will shine light on the lesser-known, additional barriers victims and survivors of color may have.
+On Wednesday, October 21st, YWCA Knoxville and the Tennessee Valley sat down for a conversation with ZaKiya Bell-Rogers, YWCA Asheville Board Member, to discuss the intersectionality between Domestic Violence and Racial Justice.
+This discussion highlighted on the lesser-known, additional barriers victims and survivors of color might have.

 ZaKiya is a mother of four children, wife and a survivor of childhood domestic violence.
 She currently serves on the Board of YWCA Asheville and is a Community Engagement Specialist for Helpmate Inc., the same agency that gave her shelter in 1995.
 ZaKiya has used her story as a guiding light to hope and not as a story of despair.